 The predicational approach also seems more fundamental than the sentential one.
 If essentialism is a view that objects have essential properties, then the essence of an object x is plausibly regarded as the collection (or class) of its essential properties.
 This idea is best captured by the predicational approach to the essentialist claims.
 Nevertheless, Fine decides to use the sentential approach because it is more convenient in terms of formulating and manipulating essentialist claims.
 On the predicational approach, the content of the claims must be constantly adjusted to the order and multiplicity of the arguments.
 For example, if we want to add Plato as an irrelevant argument to the claim that Socrates is essentially a man, we have to move from Socrates essentially having the property of being a man to Socrates and Plato essentially bearing a relation that holds between two objects when the first is a man.
 Whereas on the sentential approach, we can easily move from Socrates is a man as being true in virtue of the identity of Socrates to this same thing being true in virtue of the identities of Socrates and Plato.
-Besides, it can be shown that no essentialist information is lost because of the lesser expressive subtlety of the sentential form.73 Finally, the sentential approach makes possible the inclusion of the logic of essence into the orthodox framework of modal logic (Fine 1995a: 55 and p.
+Besides, it can be shown that no essentialist information is lost because of the lesser expressive subtlety of the sentential form.
+Finally, the sentential approach makes possible a development of the possible worlds semantics for logic of essence, thus preserving advantages of the orthodox framework of modal logic (Fine 1995a: 55 and p.
 71, fn.
 7).

-72 ' $\lambda x(x = x)$ ' signifies the abstract for the relation of self-identity.
+&lt;sup>74 ' $\lambda x(x = x)$ ' signifies the abstract for the relation of self-identity.